IEA EBC in Australia

 The IEA EBC Programme has coordinated various research projects associated with energy prediction, monitoring and energy efficiency measures in both new and existing buildings.
-The results have provided much valuable information about the state of the art of building analysis and have led to further IEA co-ordinated research.
+The results of these projects have provided invaluable information about the energy intensity and operation of buildings and communities, leading to further IEA co-ordinated research.

 The IEA EBC vision: